GreenEVT/GreenEVT/README.md

 **This project is using [Git LFS](https://git-lfs.com/), so make sure to have it installed before you clone**

+**In case you can not clone the project due to qouta limits, all the project files can also be downloaded from [https://gustavnilsson.name/files/GreenEVT.zip](https://gustavnilsson.name/files/GreenEVT.zip)**

 ## Contributors

 * [Gustav Nilsson](https://gustavnilsson.name)